azheng9096/JavaPokemonDatabase/README.md

 # JavaPokemonDatabase

-Junior high school project - familiarzing with SQL and using Java to handle routing.
+High school junior project - familiarzing with SQL and using Java to handle routing.